Court Rules New Jersey Can Shut Down Gym That Defied Coronavirus Closure

 A state judge ruled Friday that New Jersey authorities can shut down a gym that has repeatedly defied Gov. Phil Murphy’s executive order to remain closed during the COVID-19 pandemic.

-The ruling held Atilis Gym in contempt of court.
+The ruling held Atilis Gym of Bellmawr, in the Philadelphia suburbs, in contempt of court.
 It authorized the state health department to put locks on the doors or put up barriers to ensure compliance.

 Ian Smith, one of the gym’s owners, said in a video posted on Facebook Friday that he would remain at the gym and that “we will not back down under any circumstances.”